 - (A) Assignment.
 Complex cases are those which require extensive judicial involvement, and shall be so designated by the District Judge, counsel, and parties. - (B) Management.
-A preliminary scheduling conference shall be conducted before the assigned District Judge for all cases on this Complex track, and an initial scheduling order, in accordance with Rule 16(b) of the Federal Rules of Civil Procedure, shall be issued following such conference.

-(C) Multidistrict litigation.
+A preliminary scheduling conference shall be conducted before the assigned District Judge for all cases on this Complex track, and an initial scheduling order, in accordance with Rule 16(b) of the Federal Rules of Civil Procedure, shall be issued following such conference. - (C) Multidistrict litigation.
 An attorney filing a complaint, answer, or other pleading involving a case which may involve multidistrict litigation (see 28 U.S.C. § 1407), shall, with the filing of the pleading, file in writing with the Clerk of the Court and the Judge to whom the case has been assigned, a paper describing the nature of the case listing the title(s) and number(s) of any other related case(s) filed in this or other jurisdictions.

-- IV.
+IV.
 Parties

-- F.R.Civ.P.
-17. Parties Plaintiff and Defendant; Capacity

-(NO LOCAL RULE)
+F.R.Civ.P.
+17. Plaintiff and Defendant; Capacity; Public Officers (NO LOCAL RULE)

-- F.R.Civ.P.
-18. Joinder of Claims and Remedies

-(NO LOCAL RULE)
+F.R.Civ.P.
+18. Joinder of Claims (NO LOCAL RULE)

-- F.R.Civ.P.
-19. Joinder of Persons Needed for Just
+F.R.Civ.P.
+19. Required Joinder of Parties (NO LOCAL RULE)

-Adjudication

-(NO LOCAL RULE)

-- F.R.Civ.P.
-20. Permissive Joinder of Parties

-(NO LOCAL RULE)
+F.R.Civ.P.
+20. Permissive Joinder of Parties (NO LOCAL RULE)

-- F.R.Civ.P.
-21. Misjoinder and Non-Joinder of Parties (NO LOCAL RULE)
+F.R.Civ.P.
+21. Misjoinder and Nonjoinder of Parties (NO LOCAL RULE)

-- F.R.Civ.P.
-22. Interpleader

-(NO LOCAL RULE)
+F.R.Civ.P.
+22. Interpleader (NO LOCAL RULE)

-- F.R.Civ.P.
-23. Class Actions

-(NO LOCAL RULE)
+F.R.Civ.P.
+23. Class Actions (NO LOCAL RULE)

-- F.R.Civ.P.
+F.R.Civ.P.
 23.1.
-Derivative Actions by Shareholders

-(NO LOCAL RULE)
+Derivative Actions (NO LOCAL RULE)

-- F.R.Civ.P.
+F.R.Civ.P.
 23.2.
-Actions Relating to Unincorporated
+Actions Relating to Unincorporated Associations (NO LOCAL RULE)

-Associations

-(NO LOCAL RULE)